GPUOpen-Tools/radeon_gpu_profiler/docs/source/InstructionTiming.rst

 - MISC: Includes other miscellaneous instructions such as s_endpgm

 The instruction types table provides a useful summary of the shader's structure especially for very long shaders.

 \ **Shader Statistics**: The shader statistics section provides useful information about the shader

 - Shader Duration: This denotes the execution duration of the whole shader.
 It can be correlated with the timings seen for the same shader in other RGP views such as the Wavefront Occupancy and the Event Timing views.

-- Wavefronts: It denotes the total number of wavefronts in the shader and the number of wavefronts analyzed as part of building the Instruction Trace visualizations.
+- Wavefronts: This denotes the total number of wavefronts in the shader and the number of wavefronts analyzed as part of building the Instruction Trace visualizations.
 It is expected that not all waves in the shader will be analyzed.
 This is for the same reasons described above when discussing the availability of Instruction Timing.

-- Branches: It denotes the number of branch instructions in the shader and the number of branches that were taken by the shader out of  the total.
+- Branches: This denotes the number of branch instructions in the shader and the percentage of the total number of branches that were taken by the shader.

 - Vector and Scalar Registers: The register values indicate the number of registers that the shader is using.
 The value in parentheses is the number of registers that have been allocated for the shader.

 - Theoretical Occupancy: From the register information and knowledge about the GCN architecture we can calculate the theoretical maximum wavefront occupancy for the shader.

+\ **Instruction Timing for RNDA**

+On RDNA GPUs, Instruction Timing can include certain instructions with a hit count of 0.
+Usually this will be an instruction called *s_code_end* and may also be present after the shader's *s_endpgm* instruction.
+This is expected since this is an instruction added by the compiler to allow for instruction prefetching or for padding purposes.
+The hardware does not execute this instruction.

+Such instructions may also be present in the ISA view in the Pipeline Summary.

 \ **Note**